 The professional services industry hasn't changed much over the last few decades.
 Sweeping technological innovations didn't impact how businesses handled the nuts and bolts of accounting, legal work, and other basic functions.
 Unfortunately, some things just never change!

-Things have changed now that businesses everywhere are shifting these functions to digital spaces.
-You must now adapt not only to the changes your clients face but also to how you'll handle those changes in-house.
+Well, until now.
+Now that businesses everywhere are shifting these functions to digital spaces, you must now adapt not only to the changes your clients face but also to how you'll handle those changes in-house.

 This post will cover seven challenges you'll face when operating your business today.
 Keep reading to learn more about innovations in the professional services operating model.

 Finding new clients for professional services businesses used to be a lot different.
 You put up ads in your area, called local companies, and spent your days on the phone with business owners that you could meet in person.
 Now that everyone is connected through the internet, things have gotten a little more complicated.

 Today, you don't only have to worry about your competition in your area — you're competing with the rest of the world.
 You'll need to look outside of your local area to find new clients and adapt your marketing strategy to compete online.

 It's also easier than ever to set up a web presence.
 With a lower barrier to entry, you'll see even more competitors enter the space.